A How-To Guide on Electric Heater Installation

 Punch a horizontal slot in the drywall above the service panel with a hammer to locate the studs.
 Mark out a straight line centered on each stud and cut through the drywall with a utility knife.
 It’ll take several repeated cuts to get through.
 Score along the wall/ceiling joint and remove the drywall.

-Pull cables to service panel
+Pull cables to the service panel

 Punch a hole in the ceiling to expose the top plate and electric cables.
 Pull the cable from the thermostat through the hole and let it hang to the floor.
 At this point, hire an electrician to finish the hookup to the service panel.

-Build an access panel
+Build an access panel after heater installation

 AFTER HOOKUP, build a cover from 3/4-in. plywood and screw it over the opening for easy future access.